What writers actually do with TextAdventure

 Symbolische Details verwenden

-Crafting plot-driven stories in fantasy, mystery, sci-fi, romance, and thriller genres.
+For plot-driven stories in fantasy, mystery, sci-fi, romance, or thriller.

 Start scenes in media res